scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch, leftovers for dinner.
 I may have bought too much pizza the other night...

+### Day 142

+Last day of soylent for lunch and dinner for pizza.
+I'm not complaining, I love both of these things.

+### Day 143

+Haven't made a new batch of soylent yet because the powder is back-ordered for a long time because of some issues involving people having a food intolerance to it.
+So I'm conserving what I have for the work week since it is the most useful for bringing lunch to work.
+Needless to say, no soylent today.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/